Pond waterfall building need not be an intimidating do-it-yourself task if you plan the job carefully and follow these simple instructions.

 Step 3 - Dig the Pond

 Make sure that the pond is deep enough to sustain any fish you plan to install.
-Place the lining inside the hole and weight down with rocks to disguise it for the time being.
+Place the lining inside the hole and weigh it down with rocks to disguise it for the time being.
 Eventually plants will grow over it and make it fit into the garden.

 Step 4 - House the Tubing

 If you have not got a spare flower pot, turn over an empty ice cream tub and make a hole in the bottom.
-Pond waterfall building need not be expensive!
 Feed the pump tubing up through the hole in the container, leaving a small amount protruding.
 This will be your waterfall.
 Ensure that you have left enough tubing between the pond and the waterfall.
 Then collect the materials for the actual cascading structure.

 Step 5 - Create the Cascading Structure